StirlingMarketingGroup/php-murmur-hash/README.md

     make
     make install

-This should place the module into your PHP extensions directory (which you can find by running `php-config --extension-dir`.
+This should place the module into your PHP extensions directory (which you can find by running `php-config --extension-dir`).

 Lastly, add `extension=murmur_hash` to the end of your php.ini file, which will be /etc/php/7.2/apache2/php.ini for PHP 7.2.

-**This plugins doesn't function exactly the same, and only accepts a single input, unlike the MySQL version which accepts infinite inputs.**
+**Note that this plugin doesn't function exactly the same as the MySQL version from Percona, and only accepts a single input, unlike the MySQL version which accepts infinite inputs.
+Only single-argument use will be the same.**

 ## Example output